Hotel Sacher Wien

 Where the hotel sits in Vienna

-The Sacher stands on Philharmoniker-Straße, between the State Opera and the Albertina, bang in the historic centre.
+The Sacher stands on Philharmoniker-Straße, between the State Opera and the Albertina, in the historic centre.
 Kärntner Straße (shopping artery) two minutes on foot, Hofburg seven, Stephansplatz ten.
 Karlsplatz metro station 400 metres, Vienna airport 25 minutes by taxi.
-The area is very touristy by day, quiet after 10pm, dense traffic but pedestrian zones close by.
+The area is very touristy by day, quiet after 22h, heavy traffic but pedestrian-friendly nearby.

 Good to know